How Secure Is Your Password? Tips to Improve Your Password Security

 There are quite a few password checkers online where you can test a password to see how strong it is.
 The problem is that even if these sites tell you that your password is strong and less likely to be cracked, it may not thwart hackers.

 Cybercriminals are very crafty, and they know that most people use information from their own lives when devising passwords.
 They do so to remember them easier.
 So, if you use your cat’s name, combined with your kid’s birthdate, a hacker only has to do a little research online and see that you posted your cat’s name in social media and public records show when your son was born.
 Now he or she has all the ingredients to hack your password.
-Just for kicks, you can try one of these password checkers from Dashlane here.

 What is a Password Vault?